-The proposed building is constructed mainly of masonry (red brick) which is one of the most common materials the surrounding in neighbourhood.
+The proposed building is constructed mainly of masonry (red brick) which is one of the most common materials in the surrounding neighbourhood.
 The massing, although larger than the neighbouring buildings, is similar to the massing of the former St. George's Church.
 The façade of the building is consistent with surrounding property facades and other developments within the vicinity.